 - Pragmatic (Social) Language Skills

 - Speech/Language Evaluation and Therapy

 Many of our psychologists provide therapy to individuals with ASD and their families.
-CRG Psychologist, Dr. Sandra Burkhardt, is a national expert on ASD.
+In particular, Dr. Sandra Burkhardt and Dr. Emily Roth specialize in providing assessment and therapy services to individuals with ASD.
 Caregiving to individuals on the spectrum can be challenging.
 Our psychologists offer informed clinical support to everyone in the person’s caregiving network.

-CRG’s child and adolescent psychiatrist, Jason Rowland, M.D. specializes in medication management with individuals on the spectrum.
+Two of CRG’s medical providers, Jason Rowland, M.D. (child and adolescent psychiatrist) and Carolyn Krueger, APRN, PMHNP-BC (psychiatric nurse practitioner), specialize in medication management with individuals on the spectrum.
 Medications often help minimize the anxiety and executive functioning difficulties that many people with ASD experience.

 A number of CRG providers run social skills groups for children and teens.
 Many of the students who participate are on the spectrum.
 These groups help young people develop friendship skills, communication skills, greater self-awareness and self-confidence.
-Contact our front office for more information about groups run by CRG psychologists Dr. Nathan Larson, Dr. Sarah Norris, and Beth Waite-Lefever.
+Contact our front office for more information about groups run by CRG psychologists such as Dr. Nathan Larson, and Dr. Sarah Norris.
 Dr. Sandra Burkhardt also runs a free educational group for the parents/grandparents of youth on the spectrum.
 These groups meet throughout the academic year at CRG.
 Please click here to learn more about these groups.

 David Parker, Ph.D., CRG’s postsecondary disability specialist, helps individuals with high-functioning autism/Asperger’s explore postsecondary options.
 This can include specialized programs for students on the spectrum or disability services and related community supports for students who have the ability to attend online or traditional colleges.

 Let Us Help You